 Donna Kushner had been interested in the plight of refugees for years before she found a way to respond.

-Flipping open her laptop, Donna typed the words Orlando refugee services into Google, and a short while later she was signed up to be a volunteer with Catholic Charities.
-Since Donna spoke some Arabic, she was matched with a Syrian refugee family that had arrived to the United States only 24 hours earlier.
+She spoke some Arabic, so she was matched with a Syrian refugee family that had arrived in the United States just 24 hours earlier.

 “They long for connection, to know that friendship can be reciprocal and that when something is given it is not out of obligation,” says Donna.

-Aazim and Raida were struggling financially and were really discouraged.
-Aazim, riding his bicycle to work the night shift at a local bakery, was hardly making enough money to cover his $900 rent.
+Like many newly settled refugees, Aazim and Raida faced financial struggles.
+Aazim rode his bicycle to work the night shift at a local bakery, which hardly provided enough for their $900 rent.
 It would be months before they learned English, and months before they could afford a car.

 “God, this is too big for me to know how to help them as one person,” Donna prayed.